Meridiani Planum: Meteorites

 Stony meteorites are more challenging to identify than iron-nickel meteorites.
-However, the cobble named "Fig Tree Barberton" and three others in the "Barberton group" are thought to be stony or stony-iron meteorites (mesosiderite silicate),.
+However, the cobble named "Fig Tree Barberton" and three others in the "Barberton group" are thought to be stony or stony-iron meteorites (mesosiderite silicate).

 Opportunity studied nine cobbles in the "Arkansas Group" that were breccias displaying evidence of material melting from heat generated by meteorite impacts.

-Long Distance Ejecta
+Long distance ejecta

 The rover found two odd boulders with mineralogies significantly different from the plain's common sediment rocks.